guynir42/SeeChange/README.md

 So where is the data stored and how to get it quickly?

 Each Exposure object is associated with a single FITS file (or sometimes multiple files, for different sections).
 To get the imaging data for an Exposure, simply call the `data` property.
-This dictionary like object will provide a numpy array for each section of the instrument:
+This dictionary-like object will provide a numpy array for each section of the instrument:

 ```python